callhersalsa/ppt-gen-ai/README.md

 ## Flow Diagram
 <img width="529" height="242" alt="image" src="https://github.com/user-attachments/assets/97adf039-b559-4c8e-872d-ec0310dbf821" />

 Some steps or components may not have been included yet and are potential areas for future improvement.
+For what can be improved, please refers [here](https://github.com/callhersalsa/ppt-gen-ai/blob/main/NOTES.md).

 ## Key features
 - Web search (SearxNG) + crawl (Crawl4AI) → extract article content